paulcuth/node-tv-remote/README.md

 $> node server
 ```

-Navigate to your server on the port shown for both devices.
-The first time you select a channel, you will be asked to sign in to TVCatchup.
-Once logged in, return to your local server and try again.
+Now you need to sign in to your TVCatchup account on BOTH devices.
+Once that's done, navigate to your server on the port shown for both devices, choose "Make me a TV" on one and "Make me a remote control" on the other.

 ##Acknowedgements